MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/setup-cloud-management-gateway.md

 ## Set up a CMG

-Perform this procedure on the top-level site.
+Do this procedure on the top-level site.
 That site is either a standalone primary site, or the central administration site.

 1. In the Configuration Manager console, go to the **Administration** workspace, expand **Cloud Services**, and select **Cloud Management Gateway**.

-2. Click **Create Cloud Management Gateway** in the ribbon.
+2. Select **Create Cloud Management Gateway** in the ribbon.

 3. Starting in version 1802, on the General page of the wizard, first choose the CMG deployment method, **Azure Resource Manager deployment** or **Classic service deployment**.

-    1. For the **Azure Resource Manager deployment**: Click **Sign in** to authenticate with an Azure subscription administrator account.
+    1. For the **Azure Resource Manager deployment**: Select **Sign in** to authenticate with an Azure subscription administrator account.
 The wizard auto-populates the remaining fields from the information stored during the Azure AD integration prerequisite.
 If you own multiple subscriptions, select the **Subscription ID** of the desired subscription to use.

     2. For the **classic service deployment**, *and Configuration Manager versions 1706 and 1710*: enter your Azure **Subscription ID**.
-Then click **Browse** and select the .PFX file for the Azure management certificate.
+Then select **Browse** and choose the .PFX file for the Azure management certificate.

 4. Specify the **Azure environment** for this CMG.
 The options in the drop-down list may vary depending upon the deployment method.

-5. Click **Next**.
+5. Select **Next**.
 Wait as the site tests the connection to Azure.

-4. On the Settings page of the wizard, first click **Browse** and select the .PFX file for the CMG server authentication certificate.
+4. On the Settings page of the wizard, first select **Browse** and choose the .PFX file for the CMG server authentication certificate.
 The name from this certificate populates the required **Service FQDN** and **Service name** fields.

    > [!NOTE]
    > Starting in version 1802, the CMG server authentication certificate supports wildcards.
 If you use a wildcard certificate, replace the asterisk (\*) in the **Service FQDN** field with the desired hostname for the CMG.
    <!--491233-->

-5. Click the **Region** drop-down list to choose the Azure region for this CMG.
+5. Select the **Region** drop-down list to choose the Azure region for this CMG.

 6. In version 1802, and are using an Azure Resource Manager deployment, select a **Resource Group** option.
    1. If you choose **Use existing**, then select an existing resource group from the drop-down list.